Ah, the visions of launching colossal, accurate drives.

 And yet still, even though golf club manufacturers have gotten much better at offering varieties to fit different needs, they are, on the whole, trying to sell us products as if we’re all exactly the same.
 These promises of more forgiveness, greater distance, and the like, tend to assume we all swing the club the same way.

-Next thing you know, we’re trying to play the same driver as Rory McIlroy (Taylormade Qi10), and we’re somehow disgusted when it just doesn’t seem to be working out.
+Next thing you know, we’re trying to play the same driver as Rory McIlroy (TaylorMade Qi10), and we’re somehow disgusted when it just doesn’t seem to be working out.

 The best chance for success in choosing a new driver is to find the tool that fits YOU, the individual.
 Forget this nonsense of trying to be a carbon copy of someone you can’t realistically replicate.